Guangzhou: Airports

 Guangzhou's main airport is the Baiyun International Airport in Baiyun District; it opened on August 5, 2004.
 This airport is the second busiest airport in terms of traffic movements in China.
 It replaced the old Baiyun International Airport, which was very close to the city center but failed to meet the city's rapidly growing air traffic demand.
 The old Baiyun International Airport was in operation for 72 years.
 Guangzhou Baiyun International Airport now has three runways, with two more planned.
 Terminal 2 opened on April 26, 2018.
 Another airport located in Zengcheng District is under planning.

 Guangzhou is also served by Hong Kong International Airport; ticketed passengers can take ferries from the Lianhuashan Ferry Terminal and Nansha Ferry Port in Nansha District to the HKIA Skypier.
 There are also coach bus services connecting Guangzhou with HKIA.

+There are also direct buses to neighbouring and nearby cities Foshan, Dongguan, Shenzhen and Zhongshan.

 Rail

 Guangzhou is the terminus of the Beijing–Guangzhou, Guangzhou–Shenzhen, Guangzhou–Maoming and Guangzhou–Meizhou–Shantou conventional speed railways.
 In late 2009, the Wuhan–Guangzhou high-speed railway started service, with multiple unit trains covering 980 km at a top speed of 320 km/h.
 In December 2014, the Guiyang–Guangzhou high-speed railway and Nanning-Guangzhou railway began service with trains running at top speeds of 250 km/h and 200 km/h, respectively.
 The Guangdong Through Train departs from the Guangzhou East railway station and arrives at the Hung Hom station in Kowloon, Hong Kong.
 The route is approximately 182 km in length and the ride takes less than two hours.
 Frequent coach services are also provided with coaches departing every day from different locations (mostly major hotels) around the city.
 A number of regional railways radiating from Guangzhou started operating such as the Guangzhou–Zhuhai intercity railway and the Guangzhou-Foshan-Zhaoqing intercity railway.